-- Third Party Audit – We verify adherence to SIP’s strict Standards through third party documentation and onsite inspections.
+- Third Party Audit – Certified farmers and winemakers adhere to strict Standards through third-party documentation and onsite inspections

-- Improvement – We annually update and regularly peer review the farming Standards as Best Management Practices evolve with new science, technology and research.
+- Improvement – SIP Certified annually updates our farming and wine processing Standards as Best Management Practices evolve with new science, technology and research

 The Sustainability in Practice (SIP) Certified program certifies that vineyards and wineries meet a strict threshold for environmental and human resource protection.
 The program relies on independent verification and inspection, is free from conflict of interest, and is 100% transparent with regards to the standards and rules.